Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 \subsection{Approximate approaches}

-Even though a general solution for one-dimensional gases with contact interactions for any number of particles exist in free space (see Section~\ref{SubSec:LL}), when going beyond three particles it is often helpful to consider approximate techniques that allow to include external trapping potentials or give easier access to specific quantities.
+Even though a general solution for 1D gases with contact interactions for any number of particles exist in free space (see Section~\ref{subsec:BetheAnsatzMethods}), when going beyond three particles it is often helpful to consider approximate techniques that allow to include external trapping potentials or give easier access to specific quantities.
 In particular, for small systems it is possible to consider many-body variational approaches and in the following we will discuss a number of different ones.

-In \citep{Brouzos2012} this problem for bosons was approached using the relative part of the Hamiltonian, after the center-of-mass part was decoupled (see Fig.~\ref{fig:CPWF}).
-All particle interactions are contained in the relative Hamiltonian and the authors constructed a set of $N$-body analytic wavefunctions, known as correlated pair wavefunctions (CPWF), from the exact two-body solutions in terms of parabolic cylinder functions $D_{\mu}$ as
+In \citep{Brouzos2012} this problem was approached for bosons by using the relative part of the Hamiltonian, after the center-of-mass part was decoupled (see Fig.~\ref{fig:CPWF}).
+All particle interactions are contained in the relative Hamiltonian and the authors constructed a set of $N$-body analytic wave functions, known as correlated pair wave functions (CPWF), from the exact two-body solutions in terms of parabolic cylinder functions $D_{\mu}$ as

 where $P=\frac{N(N-1)}{2}$ is the number of particle pairs and $C$ is a normalization constant.
 Taking into account the boundary conditions from the point-like interactions yields a transcendental equation for $\mu$